viren15152/Node.js-Professional-README-Generator/Develop/README.md

 ## Description

 A command-line/terminal application that dynamically generates a professional README.md from a users input that uses the inquirer 8.2.4 package.
 When you create an open source project it is vital to include a high quality README.md with information about the application.
 This is strictly a command-line node.js application that is designed specifically for github hosted projects.

 ## Visuals

-## Visuals